 Data Masking

-Data Masking helps protect sensitive information from being exposed within the Fyno application.
+Data Masking helps protect sensitive information from being exposed within the Fyno Logs and User Profile.
 When enabled, sensitive data is displayed in a masked format while remaining securely stored and processed by the platform.

 It can be used to prevent accidental exposure of personally identifiable information (PII), such as email addresses, phone numbers, identifiers, and other sensitive data contained in notification payloads.